Spatio-temporal Models on Compact Metric Graphs

 Using rspde_lme()

-Here we set bounded_rho = FALSE
+Here we set bounded_rho = FALSE when creating the

 spatio-temporal operator and fit the model using